andreaswallberg/Ecological-Genomics-Northern-Krill/Population_genomics-Demography/README.md

             --coverage genome_mask_accessible.fasta \ # A binary-state genome mask (0=inaccessible; 1=accessible) to keep track on the number of accessible sites (per-base resolution)
             --seqs sequences.gt_500kbp.bed \ # A BED file specifying which sequences to consider --verbose \ # Print some extra progress statements

+## vcf2ismc_coverage_merged.pl

+This script reads multiple VCF files (using one or more lists) and exports data for use with ISMC to infer recombination rates.
+To this end, it produces:
+1. A merged VCF file containing only the genotypes of the desired sample.
+2. A corresponding set of genome sequences in FASTA format in which inaccessible sites have been masked by "N"s.

+ 		./vcf2ismc_coverage_merged.pl \
+			--files \
+				vcfs_in_list1 \ # The first list of sequences and VCF files vcfs_in_list2 \ # A second list of sequences and VCF files --output merged_data \ # Basename of the output --sample mysample \ # The name of the sample --coverage genome_mask_accessible_mysample.fasta \ # Genome-mask, should be specific to this sample --seqs sequences.gt_500kbp.bed \ # A BED file specifying which sequences to consider --fasta genome.fasta \ # The main genome assembly file to get the genome sequences from --verbose \ # Print some extra progress statements